red5pro/terraform-oci-red5pro/README.md

 ## Red5 Pro Stream Manager cluster deployment (cluster) - [Example](https://github.com/red5pro/terraform-oci-red5pro/tree/main/examples/cluster)

 * VCN create or use existing
-* Network Security groups will be created automatically or user existing (Stream Manager, Terraform Service, Nodes, MySQL DB System and others)
+* Network Security groups will be created automatically or use existing (Stream Manager, Terraform Service, Nodes, MySQL DB System and others)
 * MySQL DB create in Oracle Cloud MySQL DB System or install it locally on the Stream Manager
 * Create a dedicated OCI instance for Terraform Server or install it locally on the Stream Manager
 * Stream Manager instance will be created automatically